friebe/building-blocks-presentation/slides.md

 <!--
 So in other words a second pair of eyes looks at your code and give feedback.

-I think that can be a separate topic, because there's a lot to be said about writing notes in code.
+I think that point can be a separate topic, because there's a lot to be said or a lot what i can say from my past about writing good comments to code which another written.
 So that the author doesn't feel offended.

-But however at another time perhaps so now we look to the advantages of tis system
--->
+But however, at another time so now we look to the advantages of this system -->

 ---